small town SERVICE PROVIDERS & STOREFRONT BUSINESSES

 Remember my pledge?
-About not working with small towners?
+About not working with small towners? — the mom-‘n-pops?

 Well, I couldn’t shake it.

 I knew they were never going to be able to pay an overpriced agency for really pretty marketing junk.
-And even if they did, the pretty stuff was likely going to do jack squat!
+And even if they could, the pretty stuff was likely going to do jack squat!

 But I kept getting all this stuff in place for larger clients…